Build A Marshmallow Tower – Engineering

 Simple and Fun Lessons on Engineering for Elementary Students

 Today we are beginning some hands-on lessons to introduce T to engineering.
 We are starting slow with this very simple marshmallow/toothpick tower and will move into more difficult problem solving with more advanced goals but you have to start somewhere.
-We are starting with a few simple goals:

 - Recognizing shape strengths